parad0xe/exam-dfs-php_poo/README.md

 - password: demo
 ```

-> No use of SQL JOIN because the fetch mode used does not extend over several classes.
+> No use of SQL JOIN CLAUSE because the fetch mode used does not extend over several classes.\
+> (But use of constraint key for implicit joins)

 ## Usage